 Then there is the chicken contribution to this recipe.
 We used to roast whole chickens on the bar-b-que back in the day, but Costco’s roasted chickens are not only tasty, they’re extremely budget friendly.
 Why roast your own chicken when you can buy it cooked and cheaper at Costco (or local grocery store)?
 And no, I’m not getting paid by Costco (a large membership warehouse chain) to say that.
 If you shop at one, you know what I’m saying here.
 We can always get several meals from one chicken, and today is an example of one of the uses for leftovers.
 If you’re interested in other uses for leftover chicken, check out these prior posts: Greek Chicken Quesadillas, Chicken, Feta & Pomegranate Pitas, Chicken Potato Soup For Your Soul, Chicken and Dumplings, Chicken Fried Rice, and Chicken Pot Pie.
 Wow, I didn’t realize until I started pulling these posts that we eat a lot of chicken!

 To make the salad, it’s just a matter of chopping the ingredients and mixing them together.
 The vegetables (tomatoes, cucumber and red onion) came from our garden.
 The corn from a local Farmer’s market.
 I could have added zucchini but was politely requested this be a “zucchini free” meal.
 Those of you who follow this blog will know that the majority of our summer meals included zucchini in some form due to our overly abundant crop this year.
-A zucchini cookbook is in the process of being written and published (details and publishing date to be announced soon) so I’ll spare you and hubby another zucchini ingredient recipe.
+My zucchini cookbook published in February 2019 if you are looking for zucchini ingredient recipes.
+From Vine to Table: The Unexpected Joy of Zucchini’s Magic.

 Ready to eat after drizzling with a good olive oil and balsamic vinegar.

 - 2 tablespoons red onion, chopped

 - 1 cup cherry tomatoes, cut in half